Yak: Breeding and hybridization

 Crosses between yaks and domestic cattle (Bos primigenius taurus) have been recorded in Chinese literature for at least 2,000 years.
 Successful crosses have also been recorded between yak and American bison, gaur, and banteng, generally with similar results to those produced with domestic cattle.

-Linguistic evidence for yak domestication
+Domestication

 Jacques et al. (2021) show that most elaborate yak-related terminologies are found within Tibetic and Gyalrongic languages.
-Both branches also have native terms for yak-cattle hybrids, suggesting that Tibetic and Gyalrongic speakers may have independently cross-bred yaks and cattle, predating the proto-Gyalrongic split (3221 [2169-4319] BP) from Tibeto-Gyalrongic.
+Both branches also have native terms for yak-cattle hybrids, suggesting that Tibetic and Gyalrongic speakers may have independently cross-bred yaks and cattle, predating the proto-Gyalrongic split (3221 [2169–4319] BP) from Tibeto-Gyalrongic.
+The oldest dated physical evidence of yak domestication is from 2,500 years BP.